gokulkrishh/generator-grep/README.md

           -js/directives
           -js/filters

-    2. Import your SASS files to app.scss and thats it.

-    3. Enter gulp in terminal to see the magic.
+    2. Enter gulp in terminal to see the magic.

 Run following command:
 ========================